Skip to contents

 Details

-To calculate RII, a weighted sample of the whole population is ranked from the most-disadvantaged subgroup (at rank 0) to the most-advantaged subgroup (at rank 1).
+To calculate RII, a weighted sample of the whole population is ranked from the most disadvantaged subgroup (at rank 0) to the most advantaged subgroup (at rank 1).
 This ranking is weighted, accounting for the proportional distribution of the population within each subgroup.
-The population of each subgroup is then considered in terms of its range in the cumulative population distribution, and the midpoint of this range.
-The indicator of interest is then regressed against this midpoint value using an appropriate regression model (e.g., a generalized linear model with logit link), and the predicted values of the indicator are calculated for the two extremes (rank 1 and rank 0).
-The ratio between the estimated values at rank 1 and rank 0 (covering the entire distribution) generates the RII value.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+The indicator of interest is then regressed against this relative rank using an appropriate regression model, and the predicted values of the indicator are calculated for the two extremes (rank 1 and rank 0).
+RII is calculated as the ratio between the predicted values at rank 1 and rank 0 (covering the entire distribution).
+For more information on this inequality measure see Schlotheuber (2022) below.

 Type of summary measure: Complex; relative; weighted